 Plutarch wrote that "the mind is not a vessel

-to be filled but a fire to be kindled," and Heraclides was convinced that the universe was not made by any god or man but always has been, is, and will be an ever-living fire, kindling itself and
+to be filled but a fire to be kindled," and Heraclides was convinced that the universe was not made by any god or man but always has been, is, and will be an ever-living fire, kindling

-going out by regular measures.
+itself and going out by regular measures.
 In his view, fire was the primal force animating and controlling all things, as much as "it throws apart and then brings together again; it advances and retires," etc.(10)

-In a way, perhaps similar to the idealization of the motion and power of fire, when people say that "the world is turning", they are
+In a way, perhaps similar to the idealization of the motion and power of fire, when people say that "the world is turning",

 speaking from the imposture of his own metaphysical beliefs not general scientific ones.
 He might as well have been acting; and similar to Philolaus of Crotona and Heraclides, the root for them was some form of fire worship and pagan mysticism; and there was

-any practical proof for it.
+never any practical proof for it.

-If at the same time some ancient people imagined that
+If at the same time some ancient people imagined

-the Earth might be flat, or they were not sure what overall shape it had, and that it was, in fact, as logic and the evidence would have it, a sphere, at least they were right that it was not rolling or spinning around under their feet.
+that the Earth might be flat, or they were not sure what overall shape it had, and that it was, in fact, as logic and the evidence would have it, a sphere, at least they were right that it was not rolling or spinning around under their feet.
 No worries there.
-Who

-could miss an overwhelming thing like that?
+Who could miss an overwhelming thing like that?
 Who could miss a massive astronomical velocity revolving directly underfoot and generating such incredible force from the very surface of the Earth?
 The Earth is the biggest thing close to home, everywhere people

 go, and who could not notice if it were flying?